matthewfeickert/talk-vCHEP-2021/talk.md

 ]

 ---
-# Scheduling with funcX: Register and run functions
+# Execution with funcX: Register and run functions

 .kol-2-3[
 .tiny[